jeromecoupe/iad_eleventy_introduction/eleventy_introduction_en.md

 #### Dynamic data files

-Because data files can be JavaSCript files, nothing is preventing you from [connecting to an API](https://www.webstoemp.com/blog/headless-cms-graphql-api-eleventy/) in one of those files by using [`node-fetch`](https://www.npmjs.com/package/node-fetch) or [`axios`](https://www.npmjs.com/package/axios) for example.
+Because data files can be JavaScript files, nothing is preventing you from [connecting to an API](https://www.webstoemp.com/blog/headless-cms-graphql-api-eleventy/) in one of those files by using [`node-fetch`](https://www.npmjs.com/package/node-fetch) or [`axios`](https://www.npmjs.com/package/axios) for example.

 Each time you generate your site, Eleventy will execute that script and treat the JSON file returned by the API like a static one to generate your pages or views.